Nicholas Hagger

-Nicholas Hagger (born 21 December 1939) is a British poet, man of letters, cultural historian and commentator, and philosopher.
-He has been a proponent of philosophical Universalism.
+Nicholas Hagger (born 22 May 1939) is a British writer, poet, man of letters, cultural historian, philosopher and former intelligence agent.
+Educated at Worcester College, Oxford, he taught at universities in Iraq, Libya and Japan before returning to the United Kingdom, where he became known for a large body of work spanning poetry, philosophy, history, memoir and cultural commentary.
+His poetry (more than 2,500 poems) includes epic narratives influenced by classical models and metaphysical themes, while his philosophical writings set out a system he terms Universalism, drawing on comparative religion, cosmology and historical patterns.

+Hagger’s historical works propose long‑term interpretations of the development of civilisations, and his memoirs include accounts of intelligence work in Libya and elsewhere during the late 1960s and early 1970s.
+His writings have attracted a varied critical reception, with reviewers noting the ambition and scope of his projects across multiple genres and disciplines, and the breadth of his imaginative and intellectual vision.
+He has received several awards for his work, including the Gusi Peace Prize for Literature and the Scientific and Medical Network’s 2023 Book Prize.
+His literary archive is held by the University of Essex.

 Education

-Hagger was educated at Oaklands School in Loughton, Essex, and at Chigwell School, Essex where he read Classics.
+Hagger moved to Churchill's much-bombed constituency in Essex in 1943.
+He was educated at Oaklands School in Loughton, Essex, and at Chigwell School, Essex where he read Classics.
 He attended Worcester College, Oxford, where he read English Literature under Christopher Ricks.

 Espionage career

 Hagger worked with British Intelligence in the 1960s and early 1970s.
-He was talent spotted by John Cecil Masterman, provost of Worcester College while Hagger was there.
+He states that John Cecil Masterman, provost of Worcester College while Hagger was there, recommended him for intelligence work.
 He was interviewed by Charles Woodhouse at MI6's "front office" in 3 Carlton Gardens.
 In his two volume memoirs, My Double Life he says he declined permanent involvement with MI6, but describes periodic involvement with intelligence assignments spying on Muamar Gaddafi and African national liberation movements such as UNITA, ZANU, ZAPU, and the MPLA.

 Academic career

-He was sponsored by the British Council as a lecturer at the University of Baghdad, Iraq, from 1961 to 1962 and then at the University of Tokyo (1964 to 1965), Tokyo University of Education (now University of Tsukuba) and Keio University, a combined post (1963 to 1967), where he was also Visiting Foreign Professor.
-From 1968 to 1970 he was at the University of Libya, Tripoli He was also tutor to Emperor Hirohito’s second son, Masahito, Prince Hitachi from 1964 until 1967.
-He wrote for The Times and taught in London.
-Hagger acquired four schools and set up the Oak-Tree Group of Schools.
+He was sponsored by the British Council as a lecturer at the University of Baghdad, Iraq, from 1961 to 1962 and then at the University of Tokyo (1964 to 1965, where he lectured on T.S.Eliot), Tokyo University of Education (now University of Tsukuba), where he taught in the room where William Empson used to teach, and Keio University, a combined post (1963 to 1967), where he was also Visiting Foreign Professor.
+He was also tutor to Emperor Hirohito’s second son, Masahito, Prince Hitachi from 1964 until 1967.
+From 1968 to 1970 he was at the University of Libya, Tripoli He wrote for The Times and taught in London.
+Hagger later became involved in education management and set up and established the Oak-Tree Group of schools, which now comprises three schools.